doctorsoft2007/OrchardCMSCORE/Dynamic-compilation.md

     If a dependency is an **unresolved project**, we have to resolve ourselves the assembly path by searching in probing folders where the assembly may have been stored.
 First from the runtime directory where ambient assemblies are, then fallback to the project (being compiled) binary folder and the shared probing folder where we try to resolve the most recent assembly file.
 Here, we only need the file name which is the same as the library identity name.

     If a dependency is a **precompiled module**, because it has no project files, it is also checked as an unresolved project, so we first do the above.
 Then, if we can't resolve the assembly path, we fallback to the bin folder of this (possible) precompiled module.
-Here we use the project path of the dependency itself, and, in place of using the regular output path `bin/{config}/{framework}/{project}.dll`, we search directly in the bin folder `bin/{project}.dll`.
+Here we use the project path of the dependency itself, and, in place of using the regular output path, we search directly in the bin folder directly.

     If a dependency is an **unresolved package**, we have to resolve ourselves the assembly path as above from the same probing folders.
 From other collections, an unresolved package still provides relative paths from which we can extract the assembly name.
 Then, if the compile time assembly is a compile only assembly, we also combine the `refs` sublfolder to the file name.